JetBrains/Qodana/topics/inspection-profiles.md

 It contains the following nested groups:

 * `groupId` is the group ID
-* `groups` contains the list of groups covered and configured by this group.
+* `groups` contains the list of inspection groups included or excluded by this group.
 This list can contain both groups from the current profile and the groups from the profile the current profile extends from.
 This group can also accept the groups in the `category:groupname` notation and thus override the group provided by the IDE (The link to the IDE documentation with IDEA as an example where I can find it).
 The category name starts with the technology name